Cognigy/Documentation/docs/en/docs/live-agent/automation-rules.md

 # Automations

 Automation can replace and automate existing processes that require manual effort.
-You can do many things with automation, including adding labels and assigning conversation to the best agent.
+You can do many things with automation, including adding labels and assigning conversations to the best agent.
-So the team focuses on what they do best and spends more little time on manual tasks.
+So the team focuses on what they do best and spends less time on manual tasks.

-Click on the **Automation** inside the setting section .
+Click on the **Automation** inside the setting section.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-automation-rules.png" width="100%" alt="Automation Rules Section " />